Explore data analytics in Microsoft Fabric

 Tip: Lakehouse tables are SQL-friendly.
 You can analyze data right away without moving it to another system.

-1. At the top right of the Lakehouse page, switch from Lakehouse view to the SQL analytics endpoint for your lakehouse.
+1. At the top right of the lakehouse page, select Analyze data with, and then select SQL analytics endpoint.

 Tip: The SQL analytics endpoint is optimized for running SQL queries over your lakehouse tables and integrates with familiar query tools.